Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 # Kubernetes commands
 kubectl cluster-info
 kubectl get nodes
-kubectl get csinodes                      # Check the status of the CSI (Container Storage Interface) nodes kubectl describe csinode <node-name>      # Get detailed information about a specific CSI node kubectl get csidrivers                    # List all CSI drivers in the cluster
+kubectl describe nodes                    # Get detailed information about the nodes in the cluster, including resource usage kubectl get csinodes                      # Check the status of the CSI (Container Storage Interface) nodes kubectl describe csinode <node-name>      # Get detailed information about a specific CSI node kubectl get csidrivers                    # List all CSI drivers in the cluster